Reiss1x/smartfit-frontend-challenge/README.md

 `npm i`  - will install all dependencies needed to run the project.

-`npm start` - runs the app in the development mode.
+`npm run dev` - runs the app in the development mode.

 Open `http://localhost:5173` to view it in the browser.